-- If the 12-volt battery is dead and/or the vehicle will not start, the vehicle will not move.
+- If the vehicle is equipped with car wash mode and has 12-volt battery power, refer to "Car Wash Mode" under Electric Drive Unit ⇒ 126 to place the vehicle in N (Neutral). - If the 12-volt battery is dead and/or the vehicle will not start, the vehicle will not move.
 Try to jump start the vehicle.
-Refer to Jump Starting - North America

-215 and if the jump start is successful, retry the "Car Wash Mode" procedure. - If jump starting is unsuccessful, the vehicle will not move.
+See Jump Starting - North America ⇒ 235 and if the jump start is successful, retry the "Car Wash Mode" procedure. - If jump starting is unsuccessful, the vehicle will not move.
 Tire skates or dollies must be used under the non-rolling tires to prevent vehicle damage.